nedzen/linked-blog-starter-md/publish/home.md

 title: "An Extendable Obsidian Publish alternative using Next.JS"
 excerpt: "Create your own template or use someone else's.
 Changing the template is a matter of updating one line"
 ---
+Text Now we should have pink outlines everywhere and a different blog title.

 If this thing works then the project is sorted out and I can move on to the next step, whatever that is, probably to publish more and pimp my blog exactly as i want.
 Bim!

 Publish your Obsidian Notes with a highly customizable Next.JS blog starter template.
 Features: